 Whichever approach you choose, bring your group together and talk about what they came up with in their smaller groups or individual processes.
-Use the Flipchart paper again, this time mimicking the new sexual attraction.
+Use the Flipchart paper again, this time mimicking the new shape (circle with outer-ring), and create a collective vision for ending rape culture.

-FACILITATOR TIP

-Joyful sexuality can mean

-a lot of things including

-asexuality which is when a

-person does not experience
+FACILITATOR TIP Joyful sexuality can mean a lot of things, including asexuality which is when a person does not experience romantic and/or sexual attraction.